 1. Fried Eggs:

 Our number one cooked breakfast meal is fried egg and toast.
-The kids have learned through trial and error that non-stick frying pans work best along with some grapeseed oil.
+The kids have learned through trial and error that non-stick frying pans work best along with some grapeseed oil or coconut oil.

 2. Omelets/Scrambled Eggs: